Gentofte: Early history

 The area around Gentofte Lake has been inhabited since the Stone Age.
 The name Gentofte is first seen in a gift letter from Absalon to the Bishop of Roskilde from 1186.
-The gift comprises extensive parts of what is now Copenhagen, including "...mansionem de Gefnetofte cum omnibus pertenentiis suis" (Fentofte House with all its land).
+The gift comprises extensive parts of what is now Copenhagen, including "...mansionem de Gefnetofte cum omnibus pertenentiis suis" (Gentofte House with all its land).
 Gentofte is most likely considerably older since place names with the suffix -tofte have usually emerged during the 9th century.

 The area was confiscated by the crown during the Reformation.
 It was placed under Ibstrup Ladegård which was renamed Jægersborg by Christian V. Tax records show that Gentofte had approximately 450 residents in 1645.
 In 1685 the village consisted of 19 farms.
 One of them (probably Gentoftegård) had been given to Queen Charlotte Amalie as a wedding present.
 A "cavalry school", the first of its kind in Denmark, opened in 1720.